Kimmelman v. Morrison

 Kimmelman v.
 Morrison, 477 U.S. 365 (1986), was a decision of the U.S. Supreme Court that clarified the relationship of the right to effective assistance of counsel under the Sixth Amendment to other constitutional rights in criminal procedure.
 In this case, evidence against the defendant was probably seized illegally, violating the Fourth Amendment, but he lost the chance to argue that point due to his lawyer's ineffectiveness.
-The prosecution argued that the defendant's attempt to make a Sixth Amendment argument via a habeas corpus petition was really a way to sneak his Fourth Amendment argument in through the back door.
+The prosecution argued that the defendant's attempt to make a Sixth Amendment argument via a habeas corpus petition was really a way to sneak his procedurally defaulted Fourth Amendment claim in through the back door.
 The Court unanimously disagreed, and held that the Fourth Amendment issue and the Sixth Amendment issue represented different constitutional values, and had different requirements for prevailing in court, and therefore were to be treated separately by rules of procedure.
 Therefore, the habeas corpus petition could go forward.
 In its opinion, the Court also gave guidance on how to apply its decisions in Stone v.
 Powell and Strickland v.
 Washington.

 On the substance of the defendant's habeas corpus petition, the Court affirmed the decision of the Third Circuit Court of Appeals, which had said that half of Strickland's requirements were satisfied, and the other half would need to be reviewed by a trial court.

 Legal context

 In 1976, the Supreme Court decided Stone v.
-Powell, holding that state prisoners who claimed the exclusionary rule had been violated in their cases, but who had already had "full and fair" hearings on the issue in state court, could not have the issue re-heard via habeas corpus petitions in federal court.
-Part of the Court's reasoning had been that the exclusionary rule was not an individual right during trial, but a general way to protect the Fourth Amendment right against illegal searches and seizures.
-That meant it had less weight than individual trial rights, and its value had to weighed against the social costs of redundant litigation and limiting the effectiveness of police.
+Powell, holding that state prisoners who claimed the exclusionary rule had been violated in their cases, but already had "full and fair" hearings on the issue in state court, could not have the issue re-heard via habeas corpus petitions in federal court.
+Part of the Court's reasoning had been that the exclusionary rule was not a personal right, but a general way to deter infringement of the Fourth Amendment right "to be secure...against unreasonable searches and seizures".
+That meant it had less weight than individual trial rights when weighed against the social costs of redundant litigation that "often frees the guilty" and "may well have the..effect of generating disrespect for the law and administration of justice".

 Over the next few years, there was disagreement among courts and legal scholars as to how far this ruling should apply, particularly when a defense attorney had incompetently failed to make a Fourth Amendment claim.
 Some felt that habeas corpus petitions should still be available, as the Sixth Amendment (incompetence) issue was separate from the Fourth Amendment issue, but others reasoned that the Fourth Amendment issue was the root cause in both scenarios, and therefore habeas corpus petitions should be barred.